I have updated (hardware, circuitry and software the of initial Optop build to Optop RCC (Remote Record Control). The RCC version has:

 Method: In the optical pianola (Optop) the roll paper runs over an array of 88 optical sensors in much the same manner that it would run over the 88 note holes in the tracker bar of a conventional pianola.
 (Actually there are more than 88 holes in a tracker bar, but for simplicity we will restrict our discussion to the holes associated with the keyboard notes.)
+A strip light above the sensors provides illumination.
 The output of each optical sensor will present as 1 (light passes through a hole) or 0 (light is blocked by the paper).
 Thus the state of each note can be represented by a single digital bit, and the state of the pseudo keyboard can be represented by an 88 bit digital word.

 Use: The download material on the Optop subdomain is available without restriction.
 (This is not the case for other cartography.id.au domains or subdomains.)
 However it would be welcomed if (in the case of Optop material) the name Optop, and the URL, optop.cartography.id.au, were preserved.